Karen Hughes: George W. Bush Administration

-In 1994, Hughes began working with George W. Bush, as director of his campaign for the office of governor of Texas.
-She would later work as a counselor from 2001 to 2002, while he was President of the United States.
+When Bush ran for President in 2000, Hughes served as his Communications Director.
+She has been credited with developing and shaping his image as a "compassionate conservative."
+She would later work as a counselor to the president from 2001 to 2002, involved in major domestic and foreign policy issues.
+She led the communications effort in the first year of the war against terror, and managed the White House Offices of Communications, Media Affairs, Speechwriting and Press Secretary.

 Hughes left the Bush administration in July 2002 to return to Texas, but remained in daily contact with the Bush reelection campaign by telephone and e-mail, and spoke personally with Bush several times a week.
 In August 2004, Hughes returned to full-time service with the Bush campaign, setting up office on Air Force One, from where she planned the 2004 Republican National Convention and the late stages of the 2004 election.
-She has been praised by The Dallas Morning News as "the most powerful woman ever to serve in the White House", and by ABC News as Bush's "most essential advisor."
+She has been described by The Dallas Morning News as "the most powerful woman ever to serve in the White House", and by ABC News as Bush's "most essential advisor."

 Ten Minutes from Normal

 In March 2004, Hughes published Ten Minutes from Normal, which includes an account of her decision to leave the White House.
 While promoting her book, she appeared on CNN on April 25, 2004 – the same day as the March for Women's Lives – and said "I think after September 11th the American people are valuing life more and realizing that we need policies to value the dignity and worth of every life.
 And President Bush has worked to say, let's be reasonable, let's work to value life, let's try to reduce the number of abortions, let's increase adoptions.
 And I think those are the kind of policies that the American people can support, particularly at a time when we're facing an enemy, and really the fundamental difference between us and the terror network we fight is that we value every life.
 It's the founding conviction of our country, that we're endowed by our creator with certain unalienable rights, the right to life and liberty and the pursuit of happiness."